 Medicare Supplement or Medigap Plans

 Taking care of your dental health is very important to your overall health.
 This coverage is high quality, but there are waiting periods for the more expensive treatments.
 If you were covered by another dental policy for the last year, the waiting period may be waived.
 Otherwise, dental plans have a six month to one year wait for the more expensive services.
+The plans offered through Pacific Source can be started throughout the year, but the MODA Health / Delta Dental plans can only be started on January first, by applying during the November first through December fifteenth open enrollment.

 For a consult feel free to call me directly or fill out the form below and I will contact you as soon as possible.